ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ### The Budget

 Most finance teams use sophisticated accounting and budgeting software to manage the company's books.
-If not, they ll have a company-wide spreadsheet that's far larger and more complex than you need as CTO.
+If not, they'll have a company-wide spreadsheet that's far larger and more complex than you need as CTO.
 In my experience, finance departments are not usually willing to let people outside of finance make changes to the core budgeting system, so unless they give you something to start with, it's on you to make a financial model for your department.

 Given that your department's costs are fairly predictable, and centralized in a few line items, the model you make doesn't have to be very sophisticated.
 My recommendation is that you maintain a spreadsheet that includes the following: